MichalOpoka/ecfr/cfr/title-05-Administrative-Personnel/chapter-I-Office-Personnel-Management/subchapter-B-Civil-Service-Regulations/part-550-Pay-Administration-General/subpart-A-Premium-Pay/subjectgroup-ECFR3682d394952505e-General-Provisions/section-550.103.md

 *Basic workweek,* for full-time employees, means the 40-hour workweek established in accordance with § 610.111 of this chapter.

 *Criminal investigator* means a law enforcement officer as defined in 5 U.S.C.
-5541(3) and this section -
+5541(3) and this section—

 (1) Whose position is properly classified under the GS-1811 or GS-1812 series in the General Schedule classification system based on OPM classification standards (or would be so classified if covered under that system);